matt-thompson-uk/Next-Fractal-Explorer/readme.md

 ![Image](img/zmconf3.png "plot filename and size")

-pressing the S key will save the entered values, clear the scree and begin the plot of the zoomed in area..
+pressing the S key will save the entered values, clear the screen and begin the plot of the zoomed in area..

 ![Image](img/zminplotting.png "The plot in progress")

 Note that plotting can take some time, especially when zooming in closer and closer to detailed areas.
-Even with the Next running at top speed, plots such these can take two or three hours to complete.
+Even with the Next running at top speed, plots such these can take two or three hours, perhaps even more, to complete.

 The Final Result ...
 When the plot is finished it is automatically saved (using the specified name) into the Plots directory, and can be loaded from there at any time.